MadeByGirl

 PM: Name 4 artist in your Ipod

-Cat Power, Glen Hansard, Mr. North, The Cardigans..
+Cat Power, Glen Hansard, Colin Smith/Mr. North, The Cardigans..

 PM: Last Vacation you took?